 HOW DO I APPLY FOR A TAX CREDIT?

 For qualified HVAC improvements, homeowners may be able to claim 25C tax credits equal to 10 percent of the installed costs (up to $500 maximum*).
-The extended tax credit is in effect for all qualifying systems and products installed during the 2012 and 2013 calendar years and expires on December 31,2013. .
+The extended tax credit is in effect for all qualifying systems and products installed during the 2012 through 2014 calendar years and expires on December 31,2014.
 For qualified geothermal improvements, homeowners may be able to claim HR 1424 tax credits equal to 30% of the total installed cost.
 Subject to IRS regulations, tax credits apply as a direct reduction of taxes owed.
 The IRS has directed taxpayers to use Form 5695 to calculate and file for their residential energy credits.
 Customers should consult with a tax professional to fully understand how the tax credits may apply to you, what you can do to obtain one, and for advice on tax preparation.

 HOW DO I LEARN MORE ABOUT AMERICAN STANDARD'S ENERGY EFFICIENT SOLUTIONS?

 American Standard is committed to meeting the needs of homeowners in a very dynamic environment and offers many products under this new law.
 Depending on the type of system or product purchased, it may be possible to qualify for a 25C tax credit of up to $500* on your income tax return.
 IRS form 5695 will need to be filed with your return.
 To find a dealer near you, click here.